DannyMac180/notes/situational-awareness-the-decade-ahead.md

 He's basically saying that the people who are explicitly trying to develop AGI are going to succeed relatively soon

 Which is the point of the whole thing isn't it? https://x.com/DannyMcAteer8/status/1801791141001449486

+LLMs just breeze through data without giving it any second thought.
+They don't have any depth to their thought.
+How can we add depth?